Brand Breakdown 003 Huawei

 Brand Breakdown 003 – Huawei

-Huawei are a communications technology company headquartered in China.
-They are based out of the Chinese industrial innovation centre of Shenzhen, Guandong.
+Huawei is a communications technology company headquartered in China.
+It is based out of the Chinese industrial innovation centre of Shenzhen, Guandong.

 In totality, the company has produced a broad range of telecoms equipment, networking and associated services since its inception in 1987.
 In recent years, the company has become more prominently known for its consumer products.

 Notably, the company overtook Apple as the 2nd largest seller of smartphone products worldwide in the third quarter of 2018 and looks set to continue to expand its global reach.